RadleighSmith/Hangman/README.md

 <img src = "docs/read-me-images/game-lose.png">

 When a player exhausts their allotted attempts in the Hangman game, the screen displays 'Game Over' with a visual representation of the completed hangman.
 This signals the conclusion of the current round.
 However, the game offers players the chance to replay once again encouraging replayability.

+### Visual Cues with Colours
+Colours play a subtle yet important role in enhancing the game experience.
+They provide instant visual cues, allowing players to grasp information without reading every detail.

+* Cyan: Main menu options and instructions.
+* Green: Positive feedback, indicating correct guesses.
+* Orange: Key information and selections.
+* Red: Alerts and negative feedback, such as incorrect guesses or game over situations.

+These colours work in tandem to enhance the user experience, making it intuitive and engaging.

 ### Future Features: